josephtule/reaction-wheel-pendulum/README.md

 $$ I_{p}\ddot{\phi} = -I_w\ddot{\theta} \hat{k} + \ell m_p g sin(\phi) \hat{k} + \mu \ell \dot{\phi} \hat{k}$$

 Where $\mu$ is the coefficient of friction, since we are using a smooth bearing, this value will be very small.
+This uses the method shown in this video [Friction Pendulum Video:https://www.youtube.com/watch?v=SZWn7x4g-Vo]
 ### State-Space

 We will use various state-space methods to generate a control scheme for the reaction wheel, so conversion into state-space is a logical next step.
 To do so, we will take the state vector as